neo-project/docs/docs/en-us/basic/consensus/consensus_protocol.md

     1. Ignore if the `PrepareRequest` has already been received or the node is trying to change the view.

-    2. Ignore if the `ConsensusPayload.ValidatorIndex` is not the index of the current round speaker or the `PrepareRequest.ViewNumber` is not equal to the current view number.
+    2. Ignore if the `message.ValidatorIndex` is not the index of the current round speaker or the `PrepareRequest.ViewNumber` is not equal to the current view number.

+    3. Ignore if `message.Version` or `message.PrevHash` is different from local context.

+    4. Ignore if transactions' amount is over `MaxTransactionsPerBlock`.

-    3. Ignore if the `ConsensusPayload.Timestamp` is not more than the timestamp of the previous block, or is more than 8 blocks above current time.
+    5. Ignore if the `message.Timestamp` is not more than the timestamp of the previous block, or is more than 8 blocks above current time.

-    4. Ignore if the proposed transaction has already been included in the blockchain
+    6. Ignore if any proposed transaction has already been included in the blockchain

-    5. Check if the signature of the block is incorrect.

-    6. Clear invalid signatures that have been received (Prepare-Reponse may arrive first)
+    7. Renew consensus context and clear invalid signatures that have been received (Prepare-Reponse may arrive first)

-    7. Save the signature of the speaker into current context.
+    8. Save the signature of the speaker into current context.

+    9. If there's no transaction in this request, directly check local collection of `PrepareResponse`, and broadcast `Commit` message in case of enough `PrepareResponse` collected.

-    8. Collect and verify transactions in the proposal block from memory pool.
+    10. Collect and verify transactions in the proposal block from memory pool.

-        1. If the transaction failed to pass verification or the transaction did not meet strategic requirements , it will stop the process and request ChangeView.
+        1. Ignore if the transaction failed to pass verification or the transaction did not meet strategic requirements.

         2. Otherwise the transaction will be saved into current consensus context.

-        3. If all the transactions in the proposal block are collected, broadcast `PrepareResponse` message.
-    9. Verify the transactions required by blocks in the unconfirmed transaction pool and add them into current context.
+    11. Verify the transactions required by blocks in the unconfirmed transaction pool and add them into current context.

-    10. Broadcast a `getdata` message with a list of transaction hashes if they were missed in the block.
+    12. Broadcast a `getdata` message with a list of transaction hashes if they were missed in the block.

 2. On receiving a `PrepareResponse` sent by consensus nodes with their signature.